 When only the workshop leader talks throughout the training and the participants only “listen”, the information provided won’t be remembered.
-Therefore, it’s very important for the participants to be active, stimulated and able to share their experience.
+Therefore, it’s very important for the participants to be active, stimulated, and able to share their experiences.
 Here are a few tricks on how to achieve that.

 - Questions create discussions